 Our skis are treated with Nordic Swan eco-certified, 100% biodegreable, wax from Holmenkol.

-The biggest environmental factor behind ski production is the energy mix being used.
-With that said, wee always strive to use materials with the highest percentage of recycled content as possible, swapping to more sustainable, recycled or bio-based options when we feel we can do so while maintaining the high quality we always strive for.
+We always strive to use materials with the highest percentage of recycled content as possible, swapping to more sustainable, recycled or bio-based options when we feel we can do so while maintaining the high quality we always strive for.
 We’re also conducting an ongoing study together with RISE Sweden, looking to find bio-based solutions to replace existing materials used in our skis.

 We know, we know.
 For skiers – by skiers is a washed-up cliché used all over the ski industry.
-But, when you buy a pair of Extrem Skis, that very pair of skis has been developed and built by a ripping, hard-charging skier who’s just as enthusiastic about the sport as you are.
+But, when you buy a pair of Extrem Skis, that very pair of skis has been developed and built by a ripping, hard-charging skier who’s just as passionate about the sport as you are.

-We’re happy to be able to provide around 15 people with year-round job opportunities in the Swedish countryside*, contributing valuable tax money to the local Åre community.
+We proudly provide around 15 people with year-round job opportunities in the Swedish countryside*, contributing valuable tax money to the local Åre community.
 We also pay a wage that makes it possible to live in a ski town, enjoying the high quality of life a place like Åre has to offer.

 * In Swedish: glesbygd, inlandet.